brian14708/wh-briefings/presidential-actions/2022-02/2022-02-04-executive-order-on-use-of-project-labor-agreements-for-federal-construction-projects.md

 modified_time: 2022-02-04 15:00:55-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/02/04/executive-order-on-use-of-project-labor-agreements-for-federal-construction-projects/
 published_time: 2022-02-04 15:00:54-05:00
-title: Executive Order on Use of Project Labor Agreements For Federal Construction Projects
+title: "Executive Order on Use of Project Labor Agreements For Federal Construction\_\
+  Projects"
 ---

 By the authority vested in me as President by the Constitution and the